The Need for Outdoor Exploration & Discovery of the Natural World

 Storytime – Developing Capacity for Listening

 Through daily puppetry and storytelling, the children's listening skills, memory skills, and vocabulary are strengthened and they develop a deep soul connection to the human voice.
-In the pre-kindergarten, the stories are often nature stories, sequential stories, or simple fairy tales.
+In the preschool, the stories are often nature stories, sequential stories, or simple fairy tales.
 In the kindergarten, more complex fairy tales are told.
 Through the telling of fairy tales, nature stories, and seasonal tales, the children begin to find their relationship to the world.
 The seeds of human evolution and our relationship to the earth and its cycles are imbedded in these stories.
 Fairy tales bring to life human qualities such as courage, kindness and honesty, while nature stories enhance the children's experience of the seasons and festivals of the year.

 As the children develop the capacity to allow a story to penetrate them deeply and to live into the story through different experiences (spoken word, puppet-play, and playacting), the seed is planted for them to do the same with their thinking when they develop into teenagers and adults.
 This prepares the way for them many years from now.
 They are beginning to learn how to become clear thinkers, to think with depth and clarity, and to imagine and see different sides to the same story.